Danko-Lab/tfTarget/README.md

 		Default=0.01

 	Optional mapTF arguments:
-	-dist: the distance cutoff (in base pair) for asscoiating TRE to the nearest annotated transcriptional start site.
+	-dist: the distance cutoff (in base pair) for associating TRE to the nearest annotated transcriptional start site.
 		Default=50000.
 	-closest.N: use this tag to report only the first nth genes to the TRE, can be used in combination with -dist.
 		Default is 2.
 To disable it, use "-closest.N off".